vrischmann/logfmt/README.md

     lcut foo bar baz file.log      // implicit AND.
 Removes all 3 fields. lcut -v foo file.log           // reverses the matching, meaning only foo will be left in the fields.

+### lpretty

+Prettify fields from each log line.

+Works by applying transformations on fields.
+Currently three transforms are provided:

+Two modes are provided, the normal mode which applies one transformation per field provided on the input:

+    lpretty error::exception      // treat the error field as containing a Java exception and display it properly. lpretty request::json         // treat the request field as containing valid JSON data and display it properly. lpretty name id               // no transform so the default is to remove the keys.
+This will result in the two values concatenated.

+The second mode merges the fields in a single JSON output per log line:

+    lpretty -M name id            // returns an object with the name and id fields. lpretty -M name req::json     // returns an object with the name and the req field as an object instead of a string value.